Search

 – The Second Grade Team

-In eighth grade science, students are looking forward to beginning their study of physical science for the remainder of the school year.
+In eighth grade science, students look forward to beginning their physical science study for the remainder of the school year.
 This will include a look at matter and its properties, an introduction to the structure of the periodic table, the structure of the atom, the historical development of our understanding of the structure of the atom, how atoms bond to make compounds, and how atoms combine in chemical reactions.
-In order to prepare for this part of the eighth grade science curriculum, students are currently completing a short unit in which they are learning how to name scientific lab equipment and how to properly use these tools to accurately make measurements of matter.
-In addition, students are learning about the metric system, how to complete conversions between various metric units, and reviewing scientific notation.
+To prepare for this part of the eighth grade science curriculum, students are currently completing a short unit in which they are learning how to name scientific lab equipment and how to properly use these tools to accurately make measurements of matter.
+In addition, students learn about the metric system, how to complete conversions between various metric units, and how to review scientific notation.
 After students come back from the Thanksgiving break they will also work on the challenge of understanding how to make measurements and complete calculations to the correct number of significant digits.
-It is great to see them incorporating their math skills into their science work in this unit!
+Seeing them incorporate their math skills into their science work in this unit is great!

 – Sandra Trentowsky, eighth grade science teacher